Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Content Editor with real-time NLP keyword scoring

-- Keyword Research tool built into the writing workflow
+- Keyword Research tool integrated into the writing workflow

 - Topical Map feature for planning content clusters